 - An honest, authentic person who has grown through the challenges and pain of their own life

-- An active, interested, accessible member of First Church who is willing to take risks, is ready to grow and learn and can accept uncertainty, rejection, and ambiguity
+- An active, interested, accessible member of First Church who is ready to grow and learn and can accept uncertainty, rejection, and ambiguity

 For Whom is Pastoral Care Given?